Kalaj13/visualization/README.md

 # LiDAR Path and Obstacle Visualizer

-This Python appplication visualizes a car's path and the surrounding environment using LiDAR sensor data.
+This Python application visualizes a car's path and the surrounding environment using LiDAR sensor data.
 It reads a CSV log file containing LiDAR readings, position, and orientation data, and produces a 2D top-down map showing the car’s movement and perceived obstacles.

 ---